Hottest summer drove Southern Alps' biggest ever ice loss - scientist

 During the usual melt season on the Southern Alps, running from November to March, temperatures had been 2.2C above normal.

-This had been coupled with many highs passing over the region, along with an unusual amount of westerly winds.
+This had been coupled with many highs passing over the region, along with a very unusual lack of westerly winds.

 At the same time, a marine heatwave that engulfed New Zealand's waters pushed sea surface temperatures to between 2.5C and 4C above average through much of December 2017.